 How to Visit Nuku’alofa on a Budget

 Tonga’s capital city is a budget-friendly destination for backpackers and travellers on a budget.
-Nuku’alofa is Tonga’s “big smoke”, which is well worth spending at least a couple of days exploring to uncover its vibrant Tongan culture and royal sights.
+Nuku’alofa is Tonga’s “big smoke”, which is well worth spending at least a couple of days exploring to uncover the vibrant Tongan culture.
 The city is the home to the royal family, where their historical sites and iconic structures can be seen around the city.
-As for culture, it can be experienced everywhere, from the central Talamahu Market to the affordable restaurants selling Tongan specialities.
+As for culture, it can be experienced everywhere, from the central Talamahu Market to the affordable restaurants and markets selling Tongan specialities.
 Find out the budget stays, cheap eats, free/budget activities and more in this complete travel guide to Nuku’alofa on a budget.

 10 Tips for Visiting Nuku’alofa on a Budget

-- If self-catering, pick up food from markets that offer cheaper prices than supermarkets and convenience stores (fale koloa) – just make sure you’re aware of the usual prices in the unlikely event that they try to swindle you
+- If self-catering, pick up produce from markets that offer cheaper prices than supermarkets and convenience stores (fale koloa) – just make sure you’re aware of the usual prices in the unlikely event that they try to swindle you

 - Have cash available to pay to avoid credit card fees and unfavourable exchange rates